dqhieu/hieudinh-com/app/blog/how-to-build-the-macos-dock-part-1.md

 }
 ```

-Then, update the container to have the material background with some rounded corners and border
+**Add a translucent material background with rounded corners and a border:**

 ```swift
 HStack {